 Best Kenai Restaurants

 In an Old Town log building dating from 1918, Veronica’s serves espressos and healthy sandwiches and hosts open mics, folk jams and live bands.
 There’s a warm wooden sun porch filled with flowers – the best place in town to relax with a sandwich.
-For more information call 907-283-2725, or visit them on the web at Veronica’s Cafe.
+Telephone: 907-283-2725 Web: Veronica's Cafe.

 Specializing in Steak and Alaskan Seafood, they have all kinds of meals on the menu and have daily breakfast, lunch, and dinner specials.
 Whether you enjoy fresh salads, juicy burgers, or succulent specialty steaks you’ll find something on our menu for every taste and pocketbook.
 On display you’ll find the largest collection of Alaskan trophy animals on the Peninsula, not to mention a variety of unusual antiques.
-For more information call 907-283-3660, or visit them on the web at Louie’s Steak & Seafood.
+Telephone: 907-283-3660 Web: Louie's Steak & Seafood.

 Enjoy fresh, fun food with excellent service at The Flats Bistro.
 Visit Flats for wild Alaskan seafood, house-smoked meats and local ales hand crafted in Alaska.
 They believe in making their food in house and offer hand-made pasta dishes, hand-ground burgers, and home-made desserts.
 Their deck offers a beautiful view of the Kenai River Flats, with caribou and eagles roaming the area regularly.
-For more information call 907-335-1010, or visit them on the web at The Flats Bistro.
+Telephone: 907-335-1010 Web: The Flats Bistro.

-The Cafe’s interior reflects the sensibilities of the surrounding area while also paying tribute to Alaska’s storied past.
+The Cafe's interior reflects the sensibilities of the surrounding area while also paying tribute to Alaska's storied past.
 The 2200 square foot restaurant offers the choice to observe passers-by from the Coffee Bar, the surrounding dining room, or the overflow area just outside the Cafe.
 They have the best burger in Kenai!
-For more information call 907-335-2233, or visit them on the web at Brother’s Cafe.
+Telephone: 907-335-2233 Web: Brother's Cafe.

 Best Kenai Bars

 Looking for a great place to recount the day’s fish tales?
 This is the spot—a fly fishing-themed bar located inside the Kenai Princess Wilderness Lodge with a deck overlooking the Kenai River.
 Settle into a rocking chair on the deck with an Alaska-brewed beer or a cocktail.
 The bar has four Alaskan beers on tap, a selection of 52 wines, and a full bar.
 And although most people show up just for an afternoon drink, lunch and dinner are also served.
 The pub fare includes burgers and sandwiches, as well as entrée salads and of course plenty of seafood.
-For more information call 1-800-426-0500, or visit them on the web at Rafter’s Lounge.
+Telephone: 1-800-426-0500 Web: Rafter's Lounge.